-In 2023, the net result of Lifetri Verzekeringen was € € -30.1 million, compared to € -66.3 million in 2022.
-The Solvency II ratio increased from 138% end of 2022 to 176% on 31st December 2023.
+In 2023, the net result of Lifetri Groep improved to € -20.8 million, compared to € -79.6 million in 2022.
+The Solvency II ratio increased from 146% end of 2022 to 185% on 31 December 2023.

-The accounting principles of Lifetri and its operating entities are, apart from some smaller exceptions, in line with the Solvency II valuation principles.
+The accounting principles of Lifetri are, apart from some smaller exceptions, in line with the Solvency II valuation principles.
 This means that fair value movements of both assets and liabilities are recognized in the profit and loss account.
-Given the long term nature of its liabilities, the duration of Lifetri's assets is (far) beyond the Last Liquid Point of 20 years that is applied in the Solvency II discounting curve for the liabilities.
+Given the long term nature of its funeral liabilities, the duration of Lifetri's assets is (far) beyond the Last Liquid Point of 20 years that is applied in the Solvency II discounting curve for the liabilities.
 The assets of Lifetri are therefore more sensitive to interest rate movements than the Solvency II (and Dutch GAAP) liabilities.
 As a consequence and despite the fact that Lifetri in general has no appetite for interest rate risk, both Lifetri's net result as well as the development of the Solvency II ratio is dependent on the rate developments on the financial markets.
+The strong interest rate increases in 2023 therefore were again a determining factor in Lifetri's results.

 The net loss in 2023 was mainly driven by the impact of rising interest rates on both assets and technical provisions.
 The sharp interest rate increases in the past 2 years, in combination with the gradually decreased UFR in the Solvency II discount curve and Lifetri's accomplishments in building up its strategic asset allocation, has led to a situation where the discrepancy between the Solvency II lens and the "economic" lens has become smaller.
 In the second half year of 2023 Lifetri has taken first steps to bring the interest rate hedge closer to the Solvency II Liabilities by shortening the duration of the assets.
 As a consequence the Solvency II ratio sensitivity will further reduce.
-Lifetri will continue its endeavors to reduce the Solvency II sensitivity.
-The ambition to maximize the Solvency II interest rate sensitivity to 15% on a 50bps shock of the curve will probably be achieved no later than mid 2024.
+Lifetri will continue its endeavours to reduce the Solvency II sensitivity.
+The ambition is to maximize the Solvency II interest rate sensitivity to 15% on a 50bps shock of the curve.

 The volatility of the Solvency II ratio is translated in Lifetri's capital management policy and consequently in the capital steering levels.
 These steering levels include significant buffers on top of the Solvency II threshold of 100%, safeguarding that Lifetri always delivers on the promises towards policyholders and always has capacity to absorb rare and unlikely stress scenarios as required by Solvency II.
-Should the ratio however drop to levels below Lifetri's target zone of 135%, the norm solvency, Lifetri is pleased with the long-term commitment of its shareholder to support the Solvency II ratio.
-In 2023, an amount of € 82.5 million was injected in Lifetri Verzekeringen, because of the pressure on the S2 ratio following the sharp increases in interest rates.
+Should the ratio however drop to levels below Lifetri's minimum zone of 135%, the norm solvency, Lifetri is pleased with the long-term commitment of its shareholder to support the Solvency II ratio.
+In 2023 the shareholder injected € 85 million in Lifetri because of the pressure on the Solvency II ratio following the sharp increases in interest rates.

-Total operating expenses have decreased from € 24.5 million in 2022 to € 22.8 million in 2023, especially due to lower project cost following completion in 2022 of multi-year projects.

-Investment expenses were € 3.8 million higher than in 2022 due to the further build up towards the strategic asset allocation, and increased use of derivatives.
+Total operating expenses in 2023 have decreased from € 28.0 million in 2022 to € 26.5 million in 2023, especially due to lower project cost following completion in 2022 of multi-year projects.
+In 2022 both the migration of the Klaverblad portfolio to the Lifetri administration system and the implementation of a new back-end system for the pension business were finalized.
+In 2023 Lifetri finalized the migration programs with the transfer of the Nuvema policies to the target infrastructure, resulting in a modern, no legacy, IT landscape for all funeral and pension clients.
+Investment expenses are € 4.0 million higher than 2022 due to the further build up towards the strategic asset allocation, and increased use of derivatives.